kallaway/100-days-of-code/r2-html-log.md

 **R2D3, October 5th, 2019**
 Had some fun with boolean operators in JavaScript and a fun little HTML page to display the results.
 Got totally sidetracked from today's lesson but I just wanted to see if I was able to do it.

+**R2D4, October 6th, 2019**
+Fooled around a bit more with JavaScript's boolean operators.
+Really getting hooked on practicing once again.
+I'm really enjoying this.